Go Back

 Copied

-As Erin continues to generate hazardous surf and coastal flooding along the Eastern Seaboard of the United States this week, AccuWeather meteorologists are closely monitoring two additional areas of potential tropical development in the Atlantic basin.
+As Erin generates hazardous surf and coastal flooding along the Eastern Seaboard of the United States this week, AccuWeather meteorologists are closely monitoring two additional areas of potential tropical development in the Atlantic basin.

 Both systems are classified as tropical waves, having recently emerged off the west coast of Africa.
-One has been assigned a high risk of developing into a tropical depression, while the other carries a medium risk of development.
+Both have been assigned a high risk of developing into a tropical depression A third tropical wave was still over Africa and will soon move over the Atlantic Ocean.

 Ocean temperatures along Erin’s path may take approximately a week or more to rebound to levels more favorable for tropical formation.